reactjs/react.dev/src/content/learn/responding-to-events.md

 1. React calls the `onClick` handler passed to `<button>`.
 2. That handler, defined in `Button`, does the following:
    * Calls `e.stopPropagation()`, preventing the event from bubbling further.
-   * Calls the `onClick` function, which is a prop passed from the `Toolbar` component.
+   * Calls the `onClick` function, which is a prop passed from the `Toolbar` Component.
-3. That function, defined in the `Toolbar` component, displays the button's own alert.
+3. That function, defined in the `Toolbar` Component, displays the button's own alert.
 4. Since the propagation was stopped, the parent `<div>`'s `onClick` handler does *not* run.

 As a result of `e.stopPropagation()`, clicking on the buttons now only shows a single alert (from the `<button>`) rather than the two of them (from the `<button>` and the parent toolbar `<div>`).
 Clicking a button is not the same thing as clicking the surrounding toolbar, so stopping the propagation makes sense for this UI.